igaspard/CarND-Semantic-Segmentation/README.md

 # CarND Segmentation Segmentation - Gaspard Shen

-In this project, we need label the pixels of the road in images instead of the bounding box. To achieve that goal, we use the Fully Convolutional Network(FCN) and implementation is based on the FCN-8 architecture developed from Berkely paper "Fully Convolutional Networks for Semantic Segmentation".
+In this project, we need label the pixels of the road in images instead of the bounding box.
+To achieve that goal, we use the Fully Convolutional Network(FCN) and implementation is based on the FCN-8 architecture developed from Berkely paper "Fully Convolutional Networks for Semantic Segmentation".
 In the end, I can identify the pixels of the road in the images quite well.

 ![](/Results/FCNs.png)